• Skip to primary navigation

 A simmering pan of blueberry compote.

 The blueberry compote should now be starting to thicken up slightly.
-I usually let me simmer for 8 minutes but you can leave it for longer if you prefer a much thicker consistency.
+I usually let it simmer for 8 minutes but you can leave it for longer if you prefer a much thicker consistency.

 A wooden spoon with blueberry compote on it over a simmering pan of blueberries.

 Remove the saucepan from the heat and allow it to cool for a few minutes.
 Look how gorgeous the 3 ingredient blueberry compote looks already.
 Can you imagine this drizzled on pancakes, used as an ice cream topping and poured on a cheesecake as well?
-It also makes the most amazing surprise filling for blueberry burst muffins (recipe coming soon).
+It also makes the most amazing surprise filling for blueberry burst muffins.
 So Much Yum!

-Transfer to a mason jar and allow to cool before storing in the fridge for up to 2 weeks.
+Transfer to a mason jar and allow to cool before storing.
 See, I told you it was easy peasy.

 How much blueberry compote does this recipe make?

-This recipe makes approx 250ml of compote, which is enough for 1 large cheesecake, 18 large muffins, or 6 large muffins and two mini cheesecakes.
-In the photo above, I’d already used some of it in my amazing blueberry burst muffins.
+This recipe makes approx 250ml or 1 US Cup of compote, which is enough for 1 large cheesecake, 6 large muffins and two mini cheesecakes.

 Can I use this compote recipe with other berries?

 Yes!
 The ratio of 250g berries to 1 tbsp sugar and 1 tbsp of water works well for raspberries, strawberries and blackberries.
-Why not make a mixed berry compote as well?
-You can also easily scale up this recipe if you want more compote.
+You can also make a mixed berry compote or easily scale up the recipe if you want more compote.

 How should I store the blueberry compote?

-Store in a sealed mason jar in the fridge for up to 2 weeks.
+Store in a sealed mason jar in the fridge for 5-7 days.
+You can also freeze the compote for up to 3 months.

 • This compote is the perfect topping for my no-bake mini blueberry cheesecakes